openai/multiagent-particle-envs/documentation.md

 1. Each agent will have one corresponding window generated for itself, agents always locate at the center of the camera in     its own wondow.
 2. In the interactive policy, pressing -> will make the agent go left in the world, but everything else goes right in its  own window(since it's always at the center of its own window).

+## More Details:
+### core.py :
+- classes:
+  - Entity ( All attributes are public. ) :
+    - Entities like agents, landmark, etc.
+    - Has attributes like name, size, state, mass and some other physical aspects.
+  - Landmark( inherits Entity ) ( All attributes are public. ):
+     - A type of static entity, it has no extra attributes other than those inherited from Entity, a Entity with all attributes initialized with Entity's default constructor.
+  - Agent( inherits Entity ) ( All attributes are public. ) :
+     - It added some attributes Entity doesn't have, and changed some attributes' initial value.
+     - Changed attributes are: self.movable(true now) and self.sate( AgentState not EntityState )
+     - Critical attributes added: self.action(see more one Action class), self.u_noise, self.c_noise and self.action_callback( used for script behavior, not used if agents' behaviors are base on policy.py )
+  - EntityState <--(inherit)-- AgentState ( All attributes are public. ) :
+     - EntityState contains position and velocity of a given entity(agent, landmark, etc.)
+     - AgentState added self.c (communication) attribute.
+  - Action ( All attributes are public. ) :
+    - Action of a given agent.
+Action is changed  by the the _set_action method in the MultiAgentEnv class (in environment.py), and processed by the "integrate-state" method in World class.
+The _set_action method needs the new action to be passed to it as an argument.
+New actions need to be determined in the main script, and then pass to MultiAgentEnv's step method, which then calls _set_action.
+    - How is new action of each agent determined  in each step?
+In this library, they use a policy class to determine agents policy.
+If developers are writing their own main script, the new action can be handled by any class, as long as the new action is available in the main script and gets passed to MultiAgentEnv's step() method.
+    - Contains physical action of agents : self.u, which is a [float, float] list.
+    - Contains communication action of agents: self.c
+  - World ( All attributes are public. ) :
+    - Contains a list of agents, a list of landmarks and physical aspects of this world( damping, dimension, etc. )
+    - Fuctions:
+      1.  ​
+      2. ​
+    - Relation with environment: